gabriellaquattrone/trivia-game/README.md

 # trivia-game
-This will be a weebish trivia game.
+This will be a Japanese trivia game.